coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Now back to the ElectronJS desktop application.
 What is to be achieved here is to present a Sign In screen for users to log in to access the application before the To-Dos homepage is then presented upon successful login.

 To do this, some packages need to be installed in your ElectronJS app.
-First is `jwt-decode` to help decode JSON Web Tokens, `request` library to make API calls in ElectronJS main process and `keytar` which is a native Node module to get, add, replace, and delete passwords in the system's keychain, then add `bootstrap` for some basic styling.
+First is `jwt-decode` to help decode JSON Web Tokens, `request` library to make API calls in ElectronJS main process and `keytar` which is a native Node module to get, add, replace, and delete passwords in the system's keychain, then add **Bootstrap** for some basic styling.

 Install these packages with the following command: